SoftEng-Islam/archey/README.md

-Archey is a system information tool written in Python.
+# Archey Tool

-I am planning to do a complete re-write of Archey.
-Please stay tuned.
+## Archey is a system information tool written in Python.